 - CDs and DVDs

-- sort as residual waste
+sort as residual waste

 - Hazardous packaging from chemicals (e.g. hand sanitiser, paint, sealant, silicone, chlorine and drain cleaner)

 - hand in at the recycling centre or sort as hazardous waste

 - Polystyrene

-- hand in at the recycling centre
+hand in at the recycling centre

 - Rubber boots, waterproofs, paddling pools and garden hoses

 - hand in at the recycling centre

 - Medication packaging with contents

-- hand in at a pharmacy
+hand in at a pharmacy

 - Melamine (e.g. from hard plastic plates, cups and bowls)

 - hand in at the recycling centre

 - Paper cups and pizza boxes

-- sort as residual waste
+sort as residual waste

 - Plastic with electronic parts

-- hand in at the recycling centre
+hand in at the recycling centre

 - Bags with metal inside (e.g. from crisps, coffee, frozen food or the inner bag from a wine box)

 - sort as residual waste

 - Large plastics (e.g. garden furniture and plumbing pipes)

 - hand in at the recycling centre

 Only place small pieces of metal waste in the bin, as larger items can get stuck/jammed in the bin.
+Larger items and very heavy items must be handed in at the recycling centre.